erigones/esdc-docs/user-guide/esdc/index.rst

     :width: 800px

-**Danube Cloud is a cloud management software used for deploying, maintaining and automating cloud data centers and their processes.**
+**Danube Cloud is an open source software for deploying, managing and automating cloud data centers and their processes.**

 - Danube Cloud Enterprise Edition and general information: https://danubecloud.com